ppy/osu-wiki/wiki/Glossary/en.md

 ### Beatmap pack

 Beatmap packs _(if the name isn't clear)_ are packaged beatmaps.
-Beatmap packs are collections of ranked and/or approved beatmaps that can be downloaded from a file sharing service (either on [osu!Mirror](https://osu.yas-online.net/) or [MediaFire](https://www.mediafire.com/)).
+Beatmap packs are collections of ranked and/or approved beatmaps that can be downloaded from a file sharing service (on [MediaFire](https://www.mediafire.com/)).

 Most beatmap packs are sets of beatmaps that were ranked during the same time period.
 However, in some packs may contain songs of a similar style or theme.